The Lonergan SV150 Archive

 A Technology Company

-We followed the precedent set by The Mercury News: we included all companies formerly on the MN SV150 list that met this year’s revenue cutoff and had not been fully acquired.
-New public companies were included if they met criteria above and they qualified as tech in nature based on their company descriptions, news information about their product offerings, and a look at the talent leading the company, sitting on its board, and making investments in it.
+Since 2018 when we started this ranking, we have been increasingly challenged to determine which of the many companies calling themselves technology companies should be included.
+We follow the precedent set by The Mercury News and include all companies formerly on the MN SV150 list that met this year’s revenue cutoff and had not been fully acquired.
+New public companies were included if they met the criteria above and they qualified as tech in nature based on their company descriptions, news information about their product offerings, and a look at the talent leading the company, sitting on its board, and making investments in it.
+While a vast majority of new companies in Silicon Valley describe themselves as technology companies, we make some judgment calls, and since technology infuses almost all businesses today, we understand not everyone will agree with our definitions.
+For example, while we do include medical device companies, we do not include companies in the biotech and pharmaceutical area, unless they are grandfathered in from being part of the Mercury News list (Gilead is the primary example of this)..
+While we do include companies in the payments space, we do not include companies that are in banking.

 Financial Data Comparisons & Ratios